lvh/lvh.github.io/posts/supersingular-isogeny-diffie-hellman-101.md

 doesn't mean it's not an impressive accomplishment.
 It's just a step on the path that might lead to production crypto one day.

 **OK, fine.
-Why is this so different from Diffie-Hellman?**
+Why is this so different from elliptic curve Diffie-Hellman?**

 While SIDH and ECDH both use elliptic curves, they're different beasts.
-As I've mentioned before, their superficial similarities probably does more to confuse than to help.
-SIDH generates new curves as a matter of course within a single DH exchange.
-With ECDH, that only happens during an attack.
+SIDH generates new curves to perform a DH exchange, whereas ECDH uses points on one fixed curve.
 These supersingular curves also have different properties from regular curves.
+Using a supersingular curve for regular elliptic curve operations would be horribly insecure.
+If you have some background in elliptic
+curves: supersingular curves have a tiny embedding degree, meaning that solving the ECDLP can easily be transformed into a (solvable) DLP.
+Most curves have large embedding degrees; you generally have to go out of your way to find a curve with a small embedding degree.
+That is only done in specialized systems, like for pairing-based cryptography, or, as in this case, supersingular isogeny-based Diffie-Hellman.

 Let's recap ECDH.
 Public keys are points on a curve, and secret keys are numbers.
 Alice and Bob agree on the parameters of the exchange ahead of time,